 - You can make a sign from a pre-cut wood round.
 These are great for hanging on your front door in place of a wreath.

 - You can buy many different styles of pre-cut sign bases at craft supply stores.
-I’ve linked a few great options below.
+I’ve linked a few great options below this list.

 - Cabinet doors also make fantastic DIY signs.